-The visit may be observed or supported by a member of the MM team or GOsC.
+The visit may be observed or supported by a member of the GOsC team.
 If this is the case, the provider will be notified in advance.
 The role of observer will be maintained unless there are issues arising that relate to public protection that may require the need to address these.